 9. Visit the World's Largest Book at Kuthodaw Pagoda

 The Kuthodaw Pagoda, a must-see place in Mandalay, comprises a gilded pagoda, hundreds of shrines housing inscribed marble slabs, and several pavilions.
 The pagoda is also called “the world’s largest book”, named after the 729 marble slabs inscribed with Buddhist teachings.
 Known as the Maha Lawka Marazein Paya in Burmese, the Kuthodaw is located at the foot of Mandalay Hill.
 The large grounds offer good views upwards of Mandalay Hill with its many temples and pagodas.
 At the foot of Mandalay Hill lies the Kuthodaw Pagoda.
 The central golden pagoda is surrounded by 729 smaller white pagodas, each containing a marble tablet inscribed with text.
 These texts reflect Buddhist doctrine and are often referred as the largest book in the world.
 If they were printed on paper, the texts would fill more than 15,000 pages.

 Opening hours: 8 am – 8 pm

 Entrance fee: US$ 5 per person

-The most worthwhile moment is breathtaking sunset at U-Bein Bridge
+The most worthwhile moment is the breathtaking sunset at U-Bein Bridge

-Above are top 10 must-try activities while traveling to Myanmar.
-Let’s pack your suitcase and find your best tour of Myanmar at BestPrice Travel, who can arrange these activities for you.
+Above are the top 10 must-try activities while traveling to Myanmar.
+Let’s pack your suitcase and find your best tour of Myanmar at BestPrice Travel, which can arrange these activities for you.
 Click here for more details of Myanmar tours.